-ASTYM treatment uses a specialized plastic tool to stimulate the breakdown of scar tissue and promotes regeneration and improved muscle and joint function.
+ASTYM: ASTYM treatment uses a specialized plastic tool to stimulate the breakdown of scar tissue and promotes regeneration and improved muscle and joint function.
 Scar tissue can cause muscle tension, limited flexibility, and range of motion restrictions.
 ASTYM has been proven to be a highly effective treatment for chronic tendonitis and bursitis as it reduces inflammation.

 Manual Lymphatic Drainage (MLD): This type of soft tissue mobilization uses specific manual hand movements that follow anatomical lymph pathways, helping to move fluid and improve circulation.
 Manual Lymphatic Drainage for headaches, migraines, swollen legs, and more.

-Manual traction for sciatica or bulging or herniated discs is an effective type of manual therapy for individuals suffering from back pain.
+Manual traction: Manual traction for sciatica or bulging or herniated discs is an effective type of manual therapy for individuals suffering from back pain.
 It is a type of decompression therapy helping to relieve tension on the spine.
 Manual traction is an applied pressure lasting for a few seconds in duration, stretching the spine and taking pressure off the lumbar discs.
 It can also be applied as a sudden, quick thrust.